iosjulianne/Async-SwiftUI-Combine/Ch 9/NotesChapter9.md

 ## Fetching Data Using URLSession
 Common problems:

-- Unclear what the path is, completion handlers can be confusing, error handling all over the place, several exit points, forget to call `resume()`
+- unclear what the path is
+- completion handlers can be confusing
+- error handling all over the place
+- several exit points
+- forget to call `resume()`

 ## Using Combine to Fetch Data

+The resulting code has

+- fewer exit points
-- The resulting code has fewer exit points, follows a straight line, is easier to read and maintain, less prone to subtle bugs
+- follows a straight line
+- is easier to read and maintain
+- less prone to subtle bugs

 Use `dataTaskPublisher` to perform the request <br>

-	- one-shot publisher <br>
+- one-shot publisher
-	- emits an event once the requested data has arrived <br>
+- emits an event once the requested data has arrived
 - Combine publishers don’t perform any work if there is no subscriber

 ### Destructuring Tuples Using Key Paths
 *Destructuring* - extracting the individual elements from the result tuple